lawrennd/old_talks/_posts/2018-05-31-faith-and-ai.posts.md

 A final parallel between the world of AI and that of religion is the conundrums they raise for us.
 In particular the tradeoffs between a paternalistic society and individual freedoms.
-Two models for artificial intelligence that may be realistic are the “big brother” and the “big mother” models.
-The former refers to the surveillance society and the control of populations that can be achieved with a greater understanding of the individual self.
+Two models for artificial intelligence that may be realistic are the “Big Brother” and the “Big Mother” models.

+Big Brother refers to the surveillance society and the control of populations that can be achieved with a greater understanding of the individual self.
 A perceptual understanding of the individual that conceivably be of better than the individual’s self perception.
+This scenario was most famously explored by George Orwell, but also came into being in Communist East Germany where it is estimated that one in 66 citizens acted as an informants, [@Koehler-stasi99].

-The same understanding of individual is also necessary for the “big mother” scenario, where intelligent agents provide for us in the manner in which our parents did for us when we were young.
+The same understanding of individual is also necessary for the “Big Mother” scenario, where intelligent agents provide for us in the manner in which our parents did for us when we were young.
 Both scenarios are disempowering in terms of individual liberties.
 In a metaphorical sense, this could be seen as a return to Eden, a surrendering of individual liberties for a perceived paradise.
 But those individual liberties are